Buttons for Good donates to charity every time you take an Uber

 “We take that same dynamic and let you contribute that back to charity,” said Milbank.

-It not only works with Uber, but a range of commerce platforms including Jet.com, Groupon, Hotels.com and Delivery.com.
+It not only works with Uber, but a range of commerce platforms, including Jet.com, Groupon, Hotels.com and Delivery.com.
 They selected Planned Parenthood for today’s charity and plan to include the ACLU, Kiva and Black Lives Matter.

 Milbank explained that in the future, people will be able to select which causes they want to support.
 They are open to suggestions for charities.